jgnewman/cream-and-sugar/docs/pipes.md

 export { reactify }
 ```

-In **main.cns** we'll import our piping function and then pipe the imported `AppContainer` to it, thus quickly transforming an object full of functions into a React class.
+In **main.cream** we'll import our piping function and then pipe the imported `AppContainer` to it, thus quickly transforming an object full of functions into a React class.

 ```coffeescript
 import React from 'react'